Perleberg is reminiscent of Richard Schuch: a life full of joy and commitment

 A life for the community

-The love of Perleberg was omnipresent for Schuch from childhood.
-He lived his whole life in the city and died in 2002 at the age of 77.
-During his active time, he was not only known for his appearances as Santa Claus, but also for the donations that he collected for the zoo all year round.
-At zoo festivals and markets, he delighted the guests with his barrel organ and thus ensured conviviality and joy.
+Schuch's love for Perleberg was omnipresent from an early age.
+He lived in the city all his life and died in 2002 at the age of 77.
+During his active time, he was known not only for his appearances as Santa Claus, but also for the donations he collected for the zoo throughout the year.
+At zoo festivals and markets he delighted guests with his barrel organ, thus ensuring conviviality and joy.

 With his great warmth and charitable spirit, he made the Christmas market a special experience for the little ones.
-Distribution of candies was as well as his skills as the ability to make people laugh.
-His commitment to the community was tireless and has shaped the image of the city sustainably.
+Distributing candy was one of his skills, as was the ability to make people laugh.
+His commitment to the community was tireless and had a lasting impact on the image of the city.

 The historical backdrop of Perleberg

-Perleberg himself has a fascinating story.
+Perleberg itself has a fascinating history.
 The city was first mentioned in 1239 and has developed from a Slavic settlement into an important trading center.
-Strategically cheap, Perleberg played an important role between the Elbe and Havel.
-The name "Perleberg", the origin of which is partly unclear, symbolizes home and belonging for many citizens.
+Strategically located, Perleberg played an important role between the Elbe and Havel.
+The name “Perleberg”, the origin of which is partly unclear, symbolizes home and belonging for many citizens.

 The historical significance of the place is underlined by the relics of its rich past.
 In the 14th and 15th centuries, Perleberg was a self-confident town that belonged to the Hanseatic League and had its own town charter.
 Today the name Perleberg is not only part of the historical heritage, but also an integral part of the cultural self-image of the residents.
 Whether on street signs or club names, the name lives on, embedded in the city's everyday life and traditions.